hmn-dev/hostmasternode/doc/gitian-building.md

 This will create the `.sig` files that can be committed together with the `.assert` files to assert your Gitian build.

-Uploading signatures
+Uploading signatures (not yet implemented)
 ---------------------

-After building and signing you can push your signatures (both the `.assert` and `.assert.sig` files) to the [hostmasternodeproject/gitian.sigs.ltc](https://github.com/hostmasternodeproject/gitian.sigs.ltc/) repository, or if that's not possible create a pull request.
-You can also mail the files to thrasher (thrasher@addictionsofware.com) and he will commit them.
+In the future it will be possible to push your signatures (both the `.assert` and `.assert.sig` files) to the [hostmasternode/gitian.sigs](https://github.com/hostmasternodepay/gitian.sigs/) repository, or if that's not possible to create a pull request.
+There will be an official announcement when this repository is online.